Anna-14-pol/tea/README.md

+## List of contacts.
+TeaCode

+### Webpage that displays a list of contacts in the following format:
+{avatar} | {first_name last_name} | {checkbox}.
+There is a text input at the top of the list that allows you to filter the contacts by name and surname.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).